Aedan Stanley

-Aedan Stanley (born December 13, 1999) is an American professional soccer player who plays as a defender for Miami FC in the USL Championship.
+Aedan Stanley (born December 13, 1999) is an American professional soccer player who plays as a defender for Indy Eleven in the USL Championship.

 Born in Columbia, Illinois, Stanley began his career with St. Louis Scott Gallagher before starting his professional career with United Soccer League side Saint Louis FC in 2016.
 In 2018, Stanley began attending Duke University and played college soccer for the Duke Blue Devils.
 After two seasons with Duke, Stanley joined Portland Timbers 2, playing one season with them before joining Sporting Kansas City II.
 Shortly after signing, Stanley was drafted in the 2021 MLS SuperDraft by expansion club Austin FC.

 Early career

 Saint Louis FC

 Born in Columbia, Illinois, Stanley was part of the academy at St. Louis Scott Gallagher.
 On May 21, 2016, Stanley signed a USL amateur contract with United Soccer League side Saint Louis FC, which allowed him to play professionally while maintaining NCAA eligibility.
 On June 16, he was called into the club's reserve side, Saint Louis FC U23, playing 25 minutes in the 3–2 defeat against Mississippi Brilla.

-Stanley made his United Soccer League debut for Saint Louis FC on September 24, 2016 in a 2–2 draw against OKC Energy.
-He came on as a 64th minute substitute for Schillo Tshuma.
+Stanley made his United Soccer League debut for Saint Louis FC on September 24, 2016, in a 2–2 draw against OKC Energy.
+He came on as a 64th-minute substitute for Schillo Tshuma.